campaign-layer/origin-sdk/README.md

 `unlinkDiscord() => Promise<void>`

-The `unlinkDiscord` method unlinks the user's Discord account from the Camp SDK.
+The `unlinkDiscord` method unlinks the user's Discord account from the Auth Hub.

 ```js
 await auth.unlinkDiscord();